A Distributed Privacy Preserving Model for the Detection of Alzheimer's Disease: Background

-Federated learning is a decentralized machine learning framework that allows multiple disparate parties, often on separate devices or servers, to collaboratively train a global machine learning model without exchanging their local data \citep{yang2019federated}.
-This is particularly useful in scenarios where data privacy, security, or regulatory compliance are necessary.
-Instead of consolidating data in a central repository, federated learning leverages a federated architecture, where each data source, or "client," maintains its own dataset and participates in model training through local computations.
-The global model is updated iteratively by aggregating the model updates generated by each client, preserving the privacy and security of individual data sources.
+Federated learning is a decentralized machine learning framework which allows multiple disparate parties-- often on separate devices or servers-- to collaboratively train a global machine learning model without ever having to exchange their local data \cite{yang2019federated}.
+In scenarios wherever data security, patient privacy, and maintenance of data locality are necessary, federated learning can be a powerful tool.
+Rather than consolidating data in a central repository, federated learning leverages a federated architecture, where each data source (a "client" or "federate") maintains its own dataset and participates in model training through local computations.
+The global model then is updated iteratively, aggregating the model updates generated by each client while preserving the privacy and security of individual data sources.
+Based on the framework architecture, federated learning models can be described as horizontal or vertical.

-\textbf{Horizontal federated learning (HFL)} is employed when different parties share the same feature space but contain different samples \citep{liu2022horizontal}.
-Clients collaborate to improve the global model by sharing insights from their locally collected data.
-To facilitate this, a central server orchestrates the federated learning process by aggregating model updates and redistributing the improved model to all clients, commonly employing a technique called Federated Averaging (FedAvg) \citep{yang2019federated}.
-Horizontal federated learning is effective in scenarios where multiple federates are collecting different data samples (e.g. CCTV).
-The architecture of horizontal federated learning is shown in figure \ref{fig:hfl_arc}.

-\textbf{Vertical federated learning (VFL)} addresses settings where multiple federates share feature the feature space and each training example is spread across multiple different federates \citep{liu2022vertical}.
-In this context, clients possess different features of a common entity, and the goal is to train a model that leverages all features for improved prediction and analysis.
-This approach enables predictive modeling and analytics across heterogeneous, multimodal data sources while preserving data privacy and security \citep{BlindFL}.
-The architecture of vertical federated learning is shown in figure \ref{fig:vfl_arc}.